chiri1234/PowerBI_Hospitality_Revenue_Insights/README.md

 Property management systems (PMS)

-Customer relationship management (CRM) systems Financial and accounting systems
+Customer relationship management (CRM) systems

+Financial and accounting systems

 Market data from industry reports

-#Insights and Analysis
+Insights and Analysis

-#1.
-Revenue Trends
+1. Revenue Trends

 The dashboard provides a detailed view of revenue trends over the selected time period.
 Users can filter the data by month, quarter, or year to observe how revenue has changed over time.
 This helps in identifying seasonal trends and making informed predictions for future revenue.

-#2.
-Geographical Revenue Distribution
+2. Geographical Revenue Distribution

 A geographical heat map showcases revenue distribution across different regions.
 This visual aid helps in identifying which areas are generating the most revenue and which regions might need targeted marketing efforts or operational improvements.

-#3.
-Customer Segmentation
+4. Customer Segmentation

 The customer segmentation analysis breaks down revenue by different customer segments, such as business travelers, vacationers, group bookings, etc. This insight is crucial for tailoring marketing strategies and improving customer service to enhance revenue from specific segments.

-#4.
-Performance Metrics
+5. Performance Metrics

 Key performance indicators (KPIs) such as Average Daily Rate (ADR), Revenue per Available Room (RevPAR), and occupancy rates are tracked and visualized.
 These metrics provide a clear picture of operational efficiency and profitability.

-#5.
-Comparative Analysis
+6. Comparative Analysis

 Users can compare the performance of different properties or regions within the hospitality group.
 This comparison highlights best practices and identifies underperforming areas, enabling targeted strategies for improvement.

 Technical Details

 Tools and Technologies Used

 Power BI: For data visualization and dashboard creation.

 Excel/CSV: For data import and transformation.